Todd-L-Miller/osg_annex/README.md

 Run `osg_annex_generate` to create a SLURM script which annexes (part of) an XSEDE resource.
 (For now, you'll have to copy the script to Stampede2 (and perform a few other steps) manually.)
 Each time you submit the script there, it will add more resources to the same annex.
 By default, the max runtime of the SLURM job is one hour.
-Use the `--duration` command-line argument to specify, as *hh::mm::ss*, your preferred duration.
+Use the `--duration` command-line argument to specify, as *hh:mm:ss*, your preferred duration.

 The default queue (partition) is `normal`; use the command-line option `--queue` to change it.
 The